The main cutaneous folds on the human body

 You have grown specific folds for each of these regions: mouth folds, eye folds, ear folds and so on.

-These holes in the skin are ignored by the vertical and horizontal fold grid; so, when they reach the orifice, many folds will continue their path on the other side.
+Horizontal and vertical folds surrounding these openings try to ignore them; so, when they reach the orifice, many folds will continue their path on the other side.

 For many of these orifices, the skin transforms itself when it reaches the opening.